marxcerqueira/Kaggle-Rossman-Sales-Prediction/README.md

 * Usually, the business has the final word on how permissible these error percentages can be.
 However, the model performs fairly well for most of the stores with a MAPE error less than ~10%.
 So we assumed that was a ok error and we could proceed with the CRISP cicle.

-* The line plot below shows that predictions (in orange) follows the observed sales values (in blue) across the last six weeks of sales represented by the validation data.
+The first graph below shows us the predictions (orage line) which follows the sales values (blue line) over the last six weeks of sales, meaning that the model predicted well the sales, so it is following a good pattern.

-* The following graph shows the error rate (the ratio between prediction values and observed values) across six weeks of sales. **The model performs fairly well since it doesn't achieve higher error rates.** The 3rd and 5th weeks were the ones that the model performed not so well compared to other weeks:
+The second graph shows us the error rate against the sales.
+The error rate is the ratio between prediction values and observed values.
+Since the model doesn't have high rates, it performed quite well.

-* One of the premises for a good machine learning model is to have a normal-shaped distribution of residuals with mean zero.
-In the following graph, we can observe that the **errors are centered around zero, and its distribution resembles a normal, bell-shaped curve.**
+One of the premises for a good machine learning model is to have a normal-shaped distribution of residuals with mean zero.
+In the third graph, we can observe that the **errors are centered around zero, and its distribution resembles a normal, bell-shaped curve.**

-* The following graph is a scatterplot with predictions plotted against the error for each sales day.
+The last graph is a scatterplot with predictions plotted against the error for each sales day.
 Ideally, we would have all data points concentrated within a "tube" since it represents low error variance across all values that sales prediction can assume:

 ![](img/ML_model_performance.png)